fusioncharts/dev_centre_docs/using-with-server-side-languages/django/introduction-to-the-django-wrapper.md

 ]
 ```

-<p class="text-info">As the regular expressions are compiled at load time, the above process happens at lightening speed.</p>
+> As the regular expressions are compiled at load time, the above process happens at lightening speed.</p>

 Data for the chart can be in any one of the following formats: